model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 }
 ```

-For unwind values less than 2, Kani encounters an unwinding assertion error (there is a loop used to seed the random number generator); if we set an unwind value of 2, Kani fails to terminate in 5 minutes.
+For unwind values less than 2, Kani encounters an unwinding assertion error (there is a loop used to seed the random number generator); if we set an unwind value of 2, Kani fails to terminate within 5 minutes.

 Using stubbing, we can specify that the function `rand::random` should be replaced with a mocked version: